pa-0/dos2unix/dos2unix/README.txt

         Than Ngo              Fixed issues reported by Coverity Scan.
         Vladislav Glinsky     Reported typo in Ukrainian translation.
         Philipp Klaus Krause  Assign strerror return value to const char.
+        Victor                Reported that GB18030 conversion is not working on Darwin.

 FINDUTILS